-If you have booked a plane ticket to come to Barcelona, it’s very important that you let the airline know that you’ll be travelling in a wheelchair so you can take advantage of the free services for passengers with special needs.
-They will also provide you with another wheelchair so you can check your own with your luggage.
+If you have booked a plane ticket to come to Barcelona, it is very important to indicate to the airline that you will be traveling in a wheelchair.
+This way, you will have the free service of attention to passengers with special needs.
+In addition, they will provide you with another wheelchair so that you can check in yours.

 • Train